 With spectacular views of the San Francisco Peaks, Buffalo Park offers a vast network of trails, including access to the Flagstaff Urban Trails System (FUTS), National Forest trails, and the Arizona Trail.
 Situated on 215 acres, there is a two-mile trail loop, parking, portable restrooms, one 24 x 20-foot handicap-accessible ramada, and plenty of large open spaces.

 Buffalo Park’s trails and amenities are maintained on a regular basis year-round.
 Open dawn to dusk and located within city limits at 2400 N. Gemini Road, Buffalo Park is ideal for winter sports such as cross-country skiing and snowshoeing; however, no sledding is allowed in Buffalo Park or other city parks.

 Directions: From S. Milton Road (off I-17N), take a left at Humphreys Street, turn right on Columbus, travel one block east and turn left on Beaver Street and continue uphill.
-Next turn right on Forest Avenue, continue east and turn left at traffic light on Turquoise Drive to Jay L. Lively Activity Center parking area,1650 N. Turquoise Drive.
+Next turn right on Forest Avenue, continue east and turn left at the traffic light on Turquoise Drive to Jay L. Lively Activity Center parking area,1650 N. Turquoise Drive.
+Learn more.